JS9512/AI-Web-Tools/README.md

 ## Overview

-AI Tools is a simple mobile application inspired by https://github.com/steven-kamanga/Brain and written in Flutter, it provides shortcuts to popular AI websites in a comfortable manner.
+AI Web Tools is a simple mobile application inspired by https://github.com/steven-kamanga/Brain and written in Flutter, it provides shortcuts to popular AI websites in a comfortable manner.

 Keep in mind it's still a WIP and it's slowly being developed in my free time.